 It is the goal of the program to develop a positive rapport with the juvenile and their family so the juvenile comes away from the experience a better person and an advocate to other youth in positive decision making.

 Currently, the Diversion Program is funded through a variety of sources.
-The County Attorney’s Office funds two full-time diversion officer positions and splits the cost of a part-time administrative assistant with the City of Gillette.
-The City of Gillette and the county split the cost of the Community Service director based on the tickets issued.
+The County Attorney’s Office funds two full-time diversion officer positions and a full time administrative assistant.
+The City of Gillette funds one full time diversion officer position and splits the cost with the County of the Community Service Director based on the tickets issued.

 Encouraging Youth & Families

 The goal of the diversion program is to complete the following steps: